Environmental Science / Studies Course Descriptions

-This course begins with the basic principles of toxicology including dose response relationships, bioactivation and bioaccumulation, detoxification and risk determination.
+This course begins with the basic principles of toxicology including dose-response relationships, bioactivation and bioaccumulation, detoxification and risk determination.
 Principles will be applied to specific examples within the following: hepatic, respiratory, circulatory, nervous, and reproductive systems.
-Emphasis will be placed on chemical carcinogen (natural and synthetic) and drug metabolism.
+Emphasis will be placed on chemical carcinogens (natural and synthetic) and drug metabolism.

 Prerequisite: ENV121 or BIO120 or BIO143 or permission of the instructor.